Esther Mae Scott: Early life and career

-Esther Mae Prentiss Scott was born on March 25, 1893 on Polk Plantation in Bovina, Mississippi.
+Scott was born on March 25, 1893, on Polk Plantation in Bovina, Mississippi.
 She was the seventh of fourteen children of poor black sharecroppers Henry S. Erves, her step father and Mary Eliza Prentiss Erves her mother.
 Their family worked on the plantation where their ancestors Monroe Prentiss and Agnes Jane Garrett Prentiss, Mary Eliza's parents, had been enslaved.
-Esther Mae's biological father was Sam Brown, from a prominent Jewish family in Vicksburg.[6]
+Scott's biological father was Sam Brown, from a prominent Jewish family in Vicksburg.
 She began farm work at age five, and food and clothing were so scarce she often suffered frostbite.
 Schooling at the Clover Valley Baptist School, a Rosenwald School, was limited to a few winter weeks where farm work could not be done.

 Music, however, was an abundant part of life there, and she quickly learned to play guitar, mandolin, banjo, and piano, though never learned to read music.
 She said in 1979: The average Negro from Mississippi and other slave counties knew how to sing because singing is something to raise your ego up enough to help you solve the task you got to do.
 And singing looked like it'd make the day shorter for you.Around age 14, she ran away from home and lied about her age to join the travelling show W.S.
 Wolcott's Rabbit Foot Minstrels, which at various points in its long history featured numerous blues musicians, including Ma Rainey and Bessie Smith.
 Scott's stage name was Big Baby, and was paid a dollar a day to sing, play guitar, dance, and sell a hair care product called Jack Rabbit and Bentone Liniment, a hair pomade that was falsely claimed to grow and straighten hair, but was actually red devil lye that made hair fall out.
 She left after two years, tired of "bathing out of a pickle barrel."

-For 27 years, she worked for the Klaus family, a family of German-Jewish caterers in Vicksburg, Mississippi, as a housekeeper and nanny.The family was related to her father Sam Brown.
+For 27 years, she worked for the Klaus family, a family of German-Jewish caterers in Vicksburg, Mississippi, as a housekeeper and nanny.
+The family was related to her father Sam Brown.
 Her father acknowledged her, and her sister Clara and brother William.
 Sam Brown maintained two families, one white and one black; though it was illegal to associate and intermingle between races, it was very common.
-Esther was put to work as a domestic into her paternal extended family.
+Scott was put to work as a domestic into her paternal extended family.

 The family allowed her occasional time off to travel to see or perform with Lead Belly, Bessie Smith, Louis Armstrong, and other musicians.
 In 1938, the family downsized due to the Great Depression and unceremoniously fired Scott without severance, offering her nothing but a ticket back to her former childhood home in Mississippi on the Walter Langston Polk plantation, which was eventually purchased by her grandfather Monroe Prentiss and his son Jeff Prentiss.

 Instead, Scott moved to Baltimore, Maryland, where she worked as a housekeeper and nanny for a cousin of the Klaus family, Merty Landau Shoemaker, for twenty years.